JoaoCostaIFG/dotfiles/scripts/README.md

 For input file "input.pdf", the output is "input.sml.pdf"
 Usage: pdfsmallifier [--bw] <input.pdf>

+## screen_brightness_ctl.sh

+Sets the brightness of external monitors.
+Just pass the number and it sets the same value on all detected monitors.
+The previous brightness value for each monitor is stored on a cache file and can be restored by the `restore` command.
+The `lower` command sets all monitors to a pre-defined low value (default 10).

 ## screen_measure

 Measure screen area.
 Basically a wrapper for slurp with notifications.